 What can I do?

-Simple changes make a big difference, moving to renewable gas and energy like we have done can help reduce the carbon impact and support sustainable energy sources.
+Simple changes make a big difference.
+Switching to renewable energy as we've done can help reduce the carbon impact significantly.

 - Switch to a renewable energy tariff for gas and electricity - there are many comparison websites which you can use to get the best quotes